PIBWL Polish Armour page Po polsku

-Polish light tank 4TP (PZIn¿.140)
+Polish light tank 4TP (PZInż 140)

 4TP after being given to the Army, 15 August 1937.

-The story of the Polish light reconnaissance tank 4TP, also known under its factory designation PZIn¿.140, is connected with designs of well-known British designers, J. V. Carden and V. Loyd.
-Working for Vickers-Armstrong, they designed numerous successful light tanks (among others Vickers E - 6 ton), which were exported to many countries and influenced many other designs in the world.
+A story of the Polish light reconnaissance tank 4TP, also known under its factory designation PZInż.140, is connected with designs of well-known British designers, J.V.
+Carden and V. Loyd.
+Working for Vickers-Armstrongs, they designed numerous successful light tanks (among others Vickers 6-Ton), which were exported to many countries and influenced many other designs in the world.
 Starting from 1928, they developed a line of the Light Tanks for the British Army (Mk I - Mk IV), and similar tanks for export.
-Main features of these designs were: a paired bogey-type suspension with two wheels per bogey, sprung on leaf springs or helical springs; an engine placed in the right part of a hull; two men crew and a rotating turret, armed typically with a machine gun.
-An export variant, Commercial Light Tank Vickers Carden-Loyd 4 ton, was developed into models: M1933, M1934, M1935, M1936 and M1937 (the latter was armed with a 4-pdr 40mm gun, built for Latvia).
+Main features of these designs were: a paired bogey-type suspension with two wheels per bogey, sprung on leaf springs or helical springs; an engine placed in a right part of a hull; two men crew and a rotating turret, armed typically with a machine gun.
+An export variant, Commercial Light Tank Vickers Carden-Loyd 4-ton, was developed into models: M1933, M1934, M1935, M1936 and M1937 (the latter was armed with a 4-pdr 40mm gun, built for Latvia).
 They were exported to many countries, mainly: Belgium (as T.15), the Netherlands (for the Dutch East Indies), Lithuania, Latvia, Siam, Argentina, Switzerland.
-They also served as a base for Vickers Carden-Loyd Amphibian Tank (more on PZIn¿.130 page) and several artillery tractors.
+They also served as a base for Vickers Carden-Loyd Amphibian Tank (more on PZInż 130 page) and several artillery tractors.
 The latest British Light Tanks of Carden-Loyd design were Mk V and Mk VI, with a 3-men crew.

 4TP during "Autumn 1937" trial.
+PZInż 152 tractor is on the left.

 4TP from a rear, during "Autumn 1937" trial.
-On the left, PZIn¿.130 is visible.
+On the left, PZInż 130 is visible.

 4TP, winter of 1937/38

-The last trials of the PZIn¿.140 prototype took place in May 1939.
-It ran 4300 km (2672 miles) in total, without any serious failure.
-The tank was not ordered for a production, however.
-In a meantime, the Polish General Staff concluded, that when the tank enters service, its design would not meet the requirements of a future battlefield (such conclusion was caused, among others, by the analysis of tank skirmishes in the Spanish Civil War - it was generally correct, confirmed by a decreasing role of the light tanks in the WW2).
+Last trials of the PZInż 140 prototype took place in May 1939.
+It ran at least 4300 km (2672 miles) in total, without serious failures.
+The tank was not ordered for a production, however, because in a meantime the Polish General Staff concluded, that when the tank would enter service, its design would not meet requirements of a future battlefield.
+It was caused among others by an analysis of tank skirmishes in the Spanish Civil War, and was generally a correct conclusion, confirmed by a decreasing role of light reconnaissance tanks, and light tanks in general in World War II.
 It was recognized, that the future combat reconnaissance should be a task of better armed and armoured light tanks of 7TP-like class.
+A price of the tank was 71.5–80 thousand złoty, but without an armament and equipment, costing around 40 thousand złoty (approximately a half of 7TP tank).
 Some publications claim, that a production of the 4TP was meant to start in 1940 anyway, but it is doubtful.
-In spite of all this, in the late 1930s the 4TP was a design comparable or better to the world's other light reconnaissance tanks of its class.
+An ultimate fate of the prototype is not know, and there have not been revealed photographs in german hads so far.

 Armament and armour